JaimeArboleda/nestedcvtraining/README.md

   - Undersampling_majority_class is True.
     - Calibrated is True.
       - For each combination of parameters, k models will be trained (one for each fold of the inner loop).
       - The post_process_pipeline is applied to the whole dataset (not for each fold separatedly).
-This is more efficient and there is no risk of data leakage because the outer fold is preserved. ¡VOY POR AQUI!
+This is more efficient and there is no risk of data leakage because the outer fold is preserved.
       - The training will be done using the undersampling_majority_class approach, which generates an ensemble of m models taking into account the imbalance ratio.
       - So we have k models, but each of this models is an ensemble of m models.
-Those k * m  models are in fact instances of a pipeline object, composed by the pipeline + the model (so the pipeline is fitted separatedly in each step).
+Those k * m  models are just estimators (not pipeline instances).
       - Those k models are calibrated using their own validation set.
       - The calibrated models are evaluated on the validation set for the scoring of the loss_metric.
-      - Finally, when the best model is found, this ensemble of calibrated ensemble models is returned (this is the most complex option).
+      - Finally, when the best model is found, this ensemble of calibrated ensemble models is returned.
+This object, when making a prediction, applies the pipeline to the features, and then averages the prediction of all models that are inside.
     - Calibrated is False an ensemble is True.
       - For each combination of parameters, k models will be trained (one for each fold of the inner loop).
+      - The post_process_pipeline is applied to the whole dataset (not for each fold separatedly).
+This is more efficient and there is no risk of data leakage because the outer fold is preserved.
       - The training will be done using the undersampling_majority_class approach, which generates an ensemble of m models taking into account the imbalance ratio.
       - So we have k models, but each of this models is an ensemble of m models.
-Those k * m  models are in fact instances of a pipeline object, composed by the pipeline + the model (so the pipeline is fitted separatedly in each step).
+Those k * m  models are just estimators (not pipeline instances).
       - Those k models are evaluated on the validation set for the scoring of the loss_metric.
       - Finally, when the best model is found, this ensemble of ensemble models is returned.
+This object, when making a prediction, applies the pipeline to the features, and then averages the prediction of all models that are inside.
     - Both calibrated an ensemble are False.
       - For each combination of parameters, k models will be trained (one for each fold of the inner loop).
+      - The post_process_pipeline is applied to the whole dataset (not for each fold separatedly).
+This is more efficient and there is no risk of data leakage because the outer fold is preserved.
       - The training will be done using the undersampling_majority_class approach, which generates an ensemble of m models taking into account the imbalance ratio.
       - So we have k models, but each of this models is an ensemble of m models.
-Those k * m  models are in fact instances of a pipeline object, composed by the pipeline + the model (so the pipeline is fitted separatedly in each step).
+Those k * m  models are just estimators (not pipeline instances).
       - Those k models are evaluated on the validation set for the scoring of the loss_metric.
       - Finally, when the best model is found, the undersampling_majority_class training procedure is applied to a pipeline + model instance with the whole dataset, so that what is returned is an ensemble of m models.
   - Undersampling_majority_class is False.
     - Calibrated is True.
       - For each combination of parameters, k models will be trained (one for each fold of the inner loop).
-      - So we have k models, which are instances of a pipeline object, composed by the pipeline + the model (so the pipeline is fitted separatedly in each step).
+      - The post_process_pipeline is applied to the whole dataset (not for each fold separatedly).
+This is more efficient and there is no risk of data leakage because the outer fold is preserved.
-      - Those k models are calibrated using their own validation set.
+      - Those k models, are just estimators (not pipeline instances), and are calibrated using their own validation set.
-      - Those k models are evaluated on the validation set for the scoring of the loss_metric.
+      - Those calibrated k models are evaluated on the validation set for the scoring of the loss_metric.
       - Finally, when the best model is found, this ensemble of calibrated models is returned.
     - Calibrated is False an ensemble is True.
       - For each combination of parameters, k models will be trained (one for each fold of the inner loop).
-      - So we have k models, which are instances of a pipeline object, composed by the pipeline + the model (so the pipeline is fitted separatedly in each step).
+      - The post_process_pipeline is applied to the whole dataset (not for each fold separatedly).
+This is more efficient and there is no risk of data leakage because the outer fold is preserved.
-      - Those k models are evaluated on the validation set for the scoring of the loss_metric.
+      - Those k models, are just estimators (not pipeline instances), and are evaluated on the validation set for the scoring of the loss_metric.
       - Finally, when the best model is found, this ensemble of models is returned.
     - Both calibrated an ensemble are False.
       - For each combination of parameters, k models will be trained (one for each fold of the inner loop).
+      - The post_process_pipeline is applied to the whole dataset (not for each fold separatedly).
+This is more efficient and there is no risk of data leakage because the outer fold is preserved.
       - So we have k models, which are instances of a pipeline object, composed by the pipeline + the model (so the pipeline is fitted separatedly in each step).
-      - Those k models are evaluated on the validation set for the scoring of the loss_metric.
+      - Those k models, are just estimators (not pipeline instances), and are evaluated on the validation set for the scoring of the loss_metric.
-      - Finally, when the best model is found, a pipeline + model instance with the best parameters is fitted on the whole dataset and this is returned.
+      - Finally, when the best model is found, a pipeline + model instance with the best parameters is fitted on the whole dataset, and this is returned.

 This package follows all these rules and recommended practices:
 1. You should only use a Cross Validation step for one thing: either for model selection, either for estimating the error of the model.
 If you use it for both things, you are at risk of underestimating the error of the model.